-I am a Professor in the Department of Philosophy at UC Davis; in addition, I am on the STS Program Committee, I'm a trainer for the REACH IGERT – Responding to Rapid Environmental Change, and I am affiliated with the John Muir Institute of the Environment.
+I am a Professor in the Department of Philosophy at UC Davis; in addition, I am on the STS Program Committee, I'm a trainer for the REACH IGERT – Responding to Rapid Environmental Change, and I am affiliated with the John Muir Institute of the Environment and the UC Davis Interdisciplinary Animal Studies Research Group.

 By snail mail: